 Count it out

 That said, it can sometimes be easier said than done.
-Remembering to breathe is a very good start, with some nice deep inhale/exhales bringing your attention back to your body.
+Remembering to breathe is a very good start, with some nice deep inhale/exhales to bring your attention back to your body.

 But we wanted to tell you about another brilliant go-to you can bust out in a minute or two – the “5-4-3-2-1” approach.

-This snappily-named strategy is easy to remember and keep top of mind, and can be just as grounding as a few deep breaths.
+This snappily-named strategy is easy to remember, and can be just as grounding as a few deep breaths.

 The idea is to focus on your senses by anchoring each one to a number – 5-4-3-2 and 1.
 This helps you to anchor yourself, too, at a time when things are threatening to whirl way out of control and you don’t feel like yourself at all.

 Here’s how to do it:

 Focus on five things you can see in this moment.
 Maybe it’s your shoes, some clouds, a pen, a book and a plant?
 Yours will be different from mine.

 Next, focus on four things you can hear.
 It could be a dog barking, a car driving by, a phone ringing and a bird chirping, for instance.
 Any four will do.